nrfconnect/sdk-nrf/doc/nrf/ug_thread_architectures.rst

 In the standard NCP design, the full OpenThread stack runs on the processor that provides the Thread radio (the *network processor*), and the application layer runs on a host processor.
 The host processor is typically more capable than the network processor, but it has greater power demands.
-The host processor communicates with the network processor through a serial interface (typically UART or SPI) over the Spinel protocol.
+The host processor communicates with the network processor through a serial interface (typically UART or SPI) over the `Spinel protocol`_.

 This design is useful for gateway devices or devices that have other processing demands, like IP cameras and speakers.